causalabs/causadb-docs/docs/examples/use-cases/causadb_heating.md

 ---
 title: Building Energy Optimisation
-description: A quickstart guide to using CausaDB in Python
+description: Using CausaDB to optimise pre-heating and pre-cooling strategies in commercial buildings
 ---

 # Smart Building Energy Optimisation